tangjustinhaysechiwingg/EV-Public-Charging-Service-Text-Mining/README.md

 # Requirements and Installation
 The whole analysis-related codes should run with a **Python** environment, regardless of operating systems theoretically.
-We successfully executed all the codes in Windows (Win10) machines
+We successfully executed all the codes in Windows (Win10) machines.

 More detailed info is as below:

 ## Prerequisites
 It is highly recommended to install and use the following versions of python/packages to run the codes:

 Bertopic:
 - ``python``: 3.9.21
 - ``jieba``: 0.42.1